Updated November 2017

 Comfort is the most important consideration for boots.
 If you sense discomfort in the fit, sizing, or performance of a pair of boots, you should consider other sizes, models, or styles.
 Comfortable boots will be more enjoyable on trail.
-Comfort is a rating that will vary individually, therefore we have rated each pair of boots based on overall comfort while noting obvious uncomfortable design features.
-We kept our focus on insole and lining padding, comfort in support, materials, and how our feet felt after multiple miles on the trail.
+Comfort is a rating that will vary individually.
+Therefore we have rated each pair of boots based on overall comfort while noting obvious uncomfortable design features.
+We kept our focus on insole and lining padding, comfort in support, materials, and how our feet felt after many miles on the trail.

-We found the most comfortable boots to be the Salomon X Ultra Mid 2 GTX - Women
+The most comfortable boots in our fleet were the Salomon X Ultra Mid 2 GTX - Women

-for their padding around the tongue and ankle, the Vasque Monoliths
+, thanks to the padding around the tongue and ankle.
+The Vasque Monoliths

-for their quick break-in period, and the HOKA ONE ONE Tor Ultra
+had a quick break-in period while the HOKA ONE ONE Tor Ultra

-for their thick soles that remained comfortable after days of hiking.
+had thick soles that remained comfortable, even after days of hiking.
 We found that few boots came close to HOKA's comfort and unique design.
 Beyond making our feet feel comfortable, the extra padding in the HOKA

 s prevented joint pain in the knees and hips that can flare up after miles on the trail.